 Mapping data flows

-Mapping data flow is a feature that allows the creation and management of graphical representations of data transformation logic, which can easily be used to transform data of any size.
-It enables the creation of a library of reusable data transformation routines that can be executed in a scaled-out manner from ADF pipelines.
+The mapping data flow feature allows users to create and manage graphical representations of data transformation logic, making it simple to transform data of any size.
+It enables the development of a library of reusable transformation routines, which can be executed at scale directly from Azure Data Factory pipelines.
+This feature streamlines complex data workflows and ensures consistency across various data transformation processes.

 Control flow

-The control flow is a method of organizing the execution of activities in a pipeline.
-It allows for activities to be linked in a particular order, specifying pipeline-level parameters and passing arguments when invoking the pipeline either on-demand or through a trigger.
-Additionally, the control flow enables custom-state passing and looping containers like For-each iterators, which assist in executing activities repeatedly.
+Control flow is a method for organizing and managing the execution of activities within a pipeline.
+It enables activities to be connected in a defined sequence, allowing for the use of pipeline-level parameters and the passing of arguments when invoking the pipeline, whether on-demand or via a trigger.
+Control flow also supports custom state-passing and looping constructs, such as For-each iterators, which allow activities to be executed repeatedly, facilitating the automation of complex, iterative processes within Azure Data Factory pipelines.

 Parameters